 Hall, Jonathan D., and Joshua M. Madsen.
 "Can behavioral interventions be too salient?
 Evidence from traffic safety messages."
 Science 376.6591 (2022): eabm3427.

 100 Pages Posted: 15 Jul 2020 Last revised: 10 Jun 2022

-Behavioral interventions are an increasingly popular tool for encouraging socially desirable behavior.
-While they are expressly designed to seize people's attention, little consideration has been given to the costs of doing so.
-We estimate the consequences of seizing attention in the context of a widespread highway traffic safety campaign that displays roadside fatality counts on highway dynamic message signs (DMSs).
-We exploit detailed data on DMS and crash locations, DMS log files, and a unique setting in Texas where fatality messages are displayed only for one week each month.
-We find that this behavioral intervention significantly increases the number of traffic crashes.
-This increase is immediate, dissipates over 7 km, and increases with the displayed fatality count.
-Furthermore, drivers do not habituate to these messages, even after five years, and the effects do not persist beyond the treated weeks.
+While behavioral interventions are designed to seize attention, little consideration has been given to the costs of doing so.
+We estimate these costs in the context of a highway safety campaign that displays traffic fatality counts one week each month.
+We find that this intervention increases the number of crashes, with the effect dissipating over 7 km.
+The effects do not persist beyond the treated weeks.
 Crashes increase statewide during treated weeks, inconsistent with any benefits.
-Our results show that behavioral interventions, designed to be salient, can crowd out more important considerations, causing interventions to backfire with costly consequences.
+Our results show that behavioral interventions can be too salient, crowding out more important considerations and causing interventions to backfire with costly consequences.

-Keywords: behavioral intervention, nudges, salience, cognitive load, traffic safety, DMS
+Keywords: behavioral intervention, nudges, salience, cognitive load, traffic safety, DMS, digital message sign

 JEL Classification: D83, D91, H43, R41